netgamers-forum/discourse-restrict-edit-category/README.md

 ## Features

 - Hide the select interface when editing unless being member of the `staff` group
-- Select which groups have access to the change category in editing mode, with staff always included
+- Select which Trust Level have access to the change category in editing mode, with staff always included

 ## Source / Credits